The scale invariant scotogenic model: CDF-II $W$-boson mass and the 95 GeV excesses: The di-Higgs production

 \section{The di-Higgs production}

 In the SM, the measurement of di-Higgs ($HH$) production is intriguing not only because it enables the determination of Higgs-boson self-interaction but also because it contributes to understanding EWSB.
+In cases where EWSB proceeds via a single scalar (the SM Higgs boson), the di-Higgs signal occurs through two Feynman diagrams: box and triangle diagrams.
+The triangle diagram involves a triple Higgs boson vertex that could be modified by new physics effects, represented as $\lambda_{hhh}=\lambda_{hhh}^{\rm(SM)}(1+\Delta_{hhh})$.
+Therefore, the di-Higgs measurement can precisely determine the new physics effect by measuring $\Delta_{hhh}$.
+However, when EWSB involves more than one scalar, as in the model considered in this study, the di-Higgs signal occurs through a box and two (or more) triangle diagrams that involve additional triple couplings $\lambda_{hhS}$ (with $S=h, D$) and new CP scalar (dilaton in our case).
+Consequently, the determination of $\lambda_{hhh}$ is not straightforward since $\sigma(HH)$ depends on several model parameters.
+Nonetheless, the experimental bounds on $\sigma(HH)$ through different channels, either via resonant or non-resonant production, are very useful for constraining the scalar sector, especially if $\sigma(HH)$ exhibits values greater than the SM predictions.
 Non-resonant $HH$ production at the LHC occurs primarily through the dominant gluon fusion (ggF) mode and the sub-dominant vector-boson fusion (VBF) mode.
-The cross section for $HH$ production at next-to-next-to-leading order (NNLO), including finite top-quark-mass effects in the ggF mode, is $\sigma_{\rm ggF}^{\rm SM} = 31.05^{+2.1}_{-7.2}$ fb~\cite{Dawson:1998py, Borowka:2016ehy, Baglio:2018lrj, deFlorian:2013jea, Shao:2013bz, deFlorian:2015moa, Grazzini:2018bsd, Baglio:2020wgt}.
-However, in the VBF mode, at next-to-next-to-next-to-leading order (N$^3$LO), the cross section is $\sigma^{SM}_{\rm VBF} = 1.73 \pm 0.04$ fb~\cite{Baglio:2012np, Frederix:2014hta, Ling:2014sne, Dreyer:2018rfu, Dreyer:2018qbw} for $m_h = 125$ GeV at $\sqrt{s} = 13$ TeV.
-The smallness of the $HH$ production cross section in ggF mode at leading order (LO) results from the negative interference between the box and triangle Feynman diagrams, determined by three contributing factors~\cite{Ahriche:2014cpa, Baouche:2021wwa,Ahriche:2021frb}:
+The cross section for $HH$ production at next-to-next-to-leading order (NNLO), including finite top-quark-mass effects in the ggF mode, is $\sigma_{{\rm ggF}}^{{\rm SM}}=31.05_{-7.2}^{+2.1}$ fb~\cite{Dawson:1998py,Borowka:2016ehy,Baglio:2018lrj,deFlorian:2013jea,Shao:2013bz,deFlorian:2015moa,Grazzini:2018bsd,Baglio:2020wgt}.
+However, in the VBF mode, at next-to-next-to-next-to-leading order (N$^{3}$LO), the cross section is $\sigma_{{\rm VBF}}^{SM}=1.73\pm0.04$ fb~\cite{Baglio:2012np,Frederix:2014hta,Ling:2014sne,Dreyer:2018rfu,Dreyer:2018qbw} for $m_{h}=125$ GeV at $\sqrt{s}=13$ TeV.
+The smallness of the $HH$ production cross section in ggF mode at leading order (LO) results from the negative interference between the box and triangle Feynman diagrams, determined by three contributing factors~\cite{Ahriche:2014cpa,Baouche:2021wwa,Ahriche:2021frb}:

-where $\sigma_{B} = 70.1$~fb represents the box contribution, $\sigma_{T} = 9.66$~fb corresponds to the triangle contribution, and $\sigma_{BT} = -49.9$~fb accounts for their interference~\cite{Spira:1995mt}.
+where $\sigma_{B}=70.1$~fb represents the box contribution, $\sigma_{T}=9.66$~fb corresponds to the triangle contribution, and $\sigma_{BT}=-49.9$~fb accounts for their interference~\cite{Spira:1995mt}.